morganthomas/winning-arguments/winning-arguments.md

 * It is not agreed what knowledge is.
 * It is not agreed whether humans have knowledge.
-* Instead of knowledge, we might settle for justified true belief, or mere true belief, or merely setting eyes on the truth.
+* Instead of knowledge, for various purposes we might settle for justified true belief, or mere true belief, or merely setting eyes on the truth.

 TODO